What is Dry Needling?

-A brief muscle twitch can also be experienced during a Dry Needling treatment.
-This may occur during treatment when the needle is inserted into a myofascial trigger point.
+A brief muscle twitch may occur during a dry needling treatment.
+This twitch may happen when the needle directly stimulates a myofascial trigger point.

 Where Does Dry Needling Fit Within Your Rehabilitation Program?

-Dry Needling is one of many techniques that can be utilised by your physiotherapist to assist with your rehabilitation.
-Dry Needling is often used in combination with other techniques including massage, manual therapy, and exercise prescription.
+Dry needling is one of many techniques that can be utilised by your physiotherapist to assist with your rehabilitation.
+We combine dry needling with other physiotherapy techniques, including massage, manual therapy, and exercise prescription.

 What are the Side Effects of Dry Needling?

-Every form of treatment can carry associated risk.
-Your physiotherapist can explain the risks and can determine whether Dry Needling is suitable for you based on your injury and your general health.
+Every form of treatment can carry an associated risk.
+Your physiotherapist can explain the risks and can determine whether dry needling is suitable for you based on your injury and your general health.

-When Dry Needling is performed, single-use, sterile needles are always used and disposed of immediately after use into a certified sharps container.
+When dry needling occurs, single-use, sterile needles are always used and disposed of immediately after use into a certified sharps container.

 Is Dry Needling Safe?

-Everybody is different and can respond differently to various treatment techniques, including Dry Needling.
-In addition to the benefits that Dry Needling can provide, there are a number of side effects that may occur, including spotting or bruising, fainting, nausea, residual discomfort or even altered energy levels.
+Everybody is different and can respond differently to various treatment techniques, including dry needling.
+In addition to the benefits that dry needling can provide, some side effects may occur, including spotting or bruising, fainting, nausea, residual discomfort or even altered energy levels.
 However, these symptoms should last no longer than 24 to 48 hours after treatment.

 Can You Exercise After Dry Needling?

-It is recommended to avoid strenuous or high impact activities immediately after Dry Needling, to allow the body time to recover, and to maximise the benefits of the treatment.
+We recommend avoiding strenuous or high impact activities immediately after dry needling, to allow the body time to recover, and to maximise the benefits of the treatment.